tclahr/uac-docs/docs/collectors.md

 ### file_type
 <span class="optional">Optional</span>

-This option works exactly the same way as find's -type option.
+This option works the same way as find's -type option.

 File is of type: